January 4–8, 2017 North American winter storm: New England

-A mutli-car collision was reported on January 7 along a snow-covered portion of Interstate 91 near Middletown, Connecticut.
+A multi-car collision was reported on January 7 along a snow-covered portion of Interstate 91 near Middletown, Connecticut.
 No injuries or fatalities were reported; however, it gave authorities to warn residents about traveling on treacherous roads.
+It also resulted in the road being shut down near the crash for over five hours.

 At Boston Logan International Airport in Massachusetts, the location picked up 7.2 in, their heaviest snowfall since a blizzard about two years prior, which dropped nearly 16 in on parts of the city.
 A total of 179 cancellations were made at the airport on January 6–7.
 Officials also warned residents to stay off the roadways of Cape Cod, with whiteout conditions being cited as the likely cause.
 Governor Charlie Baker had reported that minor crashes were reported in and around the state, none of which were injurious or fatal.
 He also stated that 3,000 snow plows or other equipment had been dispatched to clear off the major highways for travel.

 In Maine, the stretch of the Maine Turnpike (I-95) from the New Hampshire state line to exit 53 had the speed limits reduced to 45 mph.